albertoivo/albertoivo.github.io/_posts/english/ai/2025-07-12-descriptive-statistics.md

 layout: post
 title: "Understanding Your Data: A Friendly Guide to Descriptive Statistics"
 category: Dev
-tags: [ai]
+tags: [ai, statistics, data-analysis]
-keywords:
-  - ai, engineering, descriptive statistics
 ---

 Ever wondered how to make sense of a jumble of numbers?
-That's where **descriptive statistics** come in\!
+That's where **descriptive statistics** come in!
 Think of descriptive statistics as your data's personal storyteller.
 It helps you summarize, organize, and simplify complex datasets without delving into complex conclusions or predictions.
 It's the first crucial step in any data analysis journey, giving you a clear picture of what you're working with.